supdevinci/Cluehub-Playground/03-MemoryForensics-Labs/Labs/README.md

 ## **Flag submission** :triangular_flag_on_post:

-Please mail the flags of each lab to <memlabs.submit@gmail.com>

 Please have a look at the following example to better understand how to submit the solution.